 8385 SW 94 Street: This house is nicely decorated with lots of bright lights and a Santa out in front.

 10705 SW 139 Court: The magic starts at 6 p.m. and music plays during the first 15 minutes every hour.
-They even have chairs where you can sit and enjoy the show.
+They even have chairs where you can sit and enjoy the show and the impressive decorations.
 Your kids will love it!

 15981 SW 146 Terrace: The homeowner decorates with tons of Christmas lights, and I hear he lights up the house for various other holidays during the year.

-Enchanted Place, located at 1800 NE 137 Terrace in North Miami: Several neighbors join in on the fun so you can drive through and enjoy the lights — and you may even spot Santa.
+Enchanted Place of North Miami, located at 1800 NE 137 Terrace: Several neighbors join in on the fun so you can drive through and enjoy the lights — and you may spot Santa during your visit.
+They even have their own Facebook page.

-2100 NW 112 Terrace, Pembroke Pines: I hear this one is located behind Pembroke Lakes Elementary and the gentleman who puts on this display has been doing it for decades.
+2100 NW 112 Terrace, Pembroke Pines: If you love Disney, you have to check out this incredible home that’s decorated with Disney characters.
+I hear this one is located behind Pembroke Lakes Elementary and the gentleman who puts on this display has been doing it for decades.

 1297 NW 192 Terrace, Pembroke Pines (Chapel Cove community): This house has lights that move with the music, and they put on a show for the entire neighborhood.